 I have a broad interest in computer science and mathematics.
-In particular, my research interests include distributed computing, IoT, cooperative algorithms for mobile robotics, and distributed ledger technology (blockchain).
+In particular, my research interests include distributed computing, online algorithms, edge computing, internet of things (IoT), machine learning (ML), artificial intelligence (AI), blockchain, and cooperative mobile agents.
 I am currently a student at USC, advised by Dr. Bhaskar Krishnamachari and working in the Autonomous Networks Research Group on variety of distributed computing, mobile robotics, blockchain, and IoT problems.

 I am also a Member of the Technical Staff at The Aerospace Corporation, where I have the privilege to develop tools for flight software verification and day-of-launch launch vehicle analysis!